The Challenge

 A Solution

-Waste Transformers is focused on 3 tiers of creating efficient, sustainable, and reliable solutions to manage waste to protect Indonesia’s diverse ecosystem and communities.
-1) Collect different plastics, primarily with the 1 and 5 symbol, to upcycle into different products.
-2) Organic waste is taken and processed by black soldier fly larvae (BSFL)*.
-Any remaining byproducts along with the frass is composted.
-The BSFL is then sold to fish and livestock farmers as alternative feed options.
-3) Engage and partner with villages to manage their own waste by teaching them how to run their own materials recovery facility.
+Waste Transformers is focused on creating efficient, sustainable, and reliable waste management solutions to protect Indonesia’s diverse ecosystem and communities.
+They collect different plastics, primarily with the 2 and 5 symbol, to upcycle into different products.
+Organic waste is processed through worm composting, turning food scraps and other biodegradable materials into nutrient-rich compost.
+Any remaining byproducts are further composted.
+They also aim to engage and partner with villages to manage their own waste by teaching them how to run their own materials recovery facility.

 Business Activities Geared Towards Decent Work, Economic Development, Responsible Consumption, and Life Below Water.